 I wonder if they were asked “How much” so many times they felt the sign was necessary or they predicted the question before it was asked.
 Either way, it says a lot about society don’t you think?

 I am suffering from the heat in this photo, my face a shade of red only witnessed from an electric stove.

 I experienced an unexpected emotion when visiting the Jewish memorial.
 When first entering its allies, I like every other tourist took touristic shots of myself and my companions around its corners.
 But when I studied my surroundings I began to feel a moment of shame.
 I watched as two men raced their children in buggies through its winding pathways and people climbed its back to reach above the shadows positioning themselves for the perfect stylistic shot which they will probably post to their Facebook or Instagram.
 Is this not meant to be a place of respect? or has all historical points become just another place to take a selfie.
 I hope at least somewhere there merely for the curiosity and exploration of history.
 I myself will try to put down the camera and just live in the moment instead of living down the lens.

 Ampelmännchen (little traffic light men) are pedestrian signals in the former communist section of East Germany.
 I didn’t know much about it until the curiosity behind these men wearing hats made me research a little more.
 You can buy their image in every tourist trap located in Berlin.

 This section of the wall had more impact on me than any of the others dotted around the city.
-It looked closer to how I imaged it would when it was in is prime, a dominant creature stretching its arms in front of its trapped souls.
+It looked closer to how I imaged it would when it was in full force, a dominant creature stretching its arms in front of its trapped souls.
 I was an inferior force covered by the Colossal shadow.
 Everyone walked silently around the museum below.
-This was truly a place trapped in a historical event
+This was truly a place trapped in a historical event,

 Two days just isn’t enough time to see everything Berlin has to offer so I am just going to have to revisit it’s again and maybe add in a few other German cities to my visit.